toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 ---

 # Create a project
-Creating a new project in Toddle is simple and quick.
-Whether you are starting an app or a package, follow the steps below to get started.
+Creating a new project in toddle is simple and quick.
+Whether you are building an app or a package, follow the steps below to get started.

 ## Create a project from the dashboard
 In the dashboard view, you will find the **Start Building** section.
 Click `Create app` or `Create package` to begin the creation process for the corresponding project type.